 - Et Maintenant (What Now My Love) (Sigman-Delanoe-Becaud)

 - Early Morning Rain (Gordon Lightfoot)

 - Baltimore Oriole (Webster-Carmichael)

-As with parts 1 & 2 of this essay, I’d like to offer audio of a few tracks since they are currently unavailable anywhere.
+As with the first two sections of this essay, I’d like to offer audio of a few tracks since they are currently unavailable anywhere.
 Just click on the arrow/triangle in each individual “player” to hear the full-length tune.
 You won’t even have to leave the page.